Menu

 Pupil Premium

-If you think your child may be eligible for free school meals please contact the school office to find out more.
+If you think your child may be eligible for Free School Meals and the associated Pupil Premium funding, please contact the school office for more information.

 Recovery Premium